HeapHopper/co-hacker-server/README.md

 ### Route

 The "Route" is simply the FastAPI endpoint handling requests from the VSCode extension.
-Its task is to invoke the `StateGrpah` for creating the response:
+Its task is to invoke the `StateGraph` to create the response:

 ```python
 @router.post("/", response_model=InlineAssistantResponse)